springfall2008/batpred/docs/install.md

 - Make sure you have access to the HA filesystem, e.g. I use the Samba add on and connect to the drives on my Mac, but you can use ssh also.
 Update AppDaemon to 0.15.2
 - Go into addon_configs/a0d7b954_appadeamon and edit appdemon.yaml.
-You need to add app_dir (see above) to point to the old location and update your logfile location (if you have set it)
+You need to add app_dir (see above) to point to the old location and update your logfile location (if you have set it).
+You should remove the line that points to secret.yaml (most people don't use this file) or adjust it's path to the new location (/homeassistant/secrets.yaml).
 - Move the entire 'apps' directory from addon_configs/a0d7b954_appadeamon (new location) to config/appdaemon (the old location)
 - Restart appdaemon
 - Check it has started and confirm Predbat is running correctly again.